October 15, 2019

 Hypnosis Therapy, Hypnotherapy, and Clinical Hypnosis

-Hypnosis therapy is a form of psychological treatment used to induce specific unconscious changes in a patient.
+Hypnosis therapy is a psychological treatment that induces specific unconscious changes in a patient.
 These changes can take the form of new reactions, thoughts, attitudes, feelings, or even changes in behavior.

-As the name suggests, hypnotherapy is carried out with the help of hypnosis.
-Thus, the hypnotized person shows unusual behavioral characteristics, such as an increased ability to react compared to non-hypnotized persons.
+As the name suggests, hypnotherapy involves hypnosis.
+Thus, the hypnotized person shows unusual behavioral characteristics, such as an increased reaction ability, compared to non-hypnotized persons.
 One thing to be aware of is that only hypnotherapists with medical training should perform hypnotherapy.

 hypnotherapy treatment at Philadelphia Hypnotherapy Clinic